How to use the Moscow Metro step by step

 with typical Roman columns and a child sculpture

 of Romulus and Remus in the far end of the central hall.
+People are waiting for the train.
+The trains arrive every 90 seconds during rush hours.

-Moscow Metro passangers manage to read
+The Moscow Metro passangers manage to read while standing.

-who are not sleeping are reading.
+Those, who are not sleeping are reading.

-who are not reading are sleeping.
+Those, who are not reading are sleeping.

-contemporary passangers read and sleep more than the passengers of the
+The contemporary passangers read and sleep more than the passengers of the Soviet period.
+Moscow stray dogs also travel by Metro.

 |

-rapid transit
+Moscow rapid transit system (Metro)

 The